eigenbooks/bayes-missing-manual/_sources/solution-process.md

 1. Identify the problem as a candidate for Bayes theorem.
 Usually the data arrives prior to generating a hypothesis, and you are uncertain about the underlying mechanisms generating the data.
 1. Clearly state the question you are trying to answer in terms of a belief.
 1. Establish two or more competing hypothesis that might explain the data you are observing.
 1. For accounting purposes, decide how you will be writing the odds.
-For example - sick:healthy or maybe healthy:sick
+For example - sick:healthy or maybe healthy:sick.
 1. Identify the prior odds.
 1. Establish the relative likelihood of the data occurring [^likelihood].
 It may help to follow this internal prompt to establish the relative likelihoods:
-    - If your first hypothesis is true, what would be the probability of observing this data
+    - If your first hypothesis is true, what would be the probability of observing this data?
-    - If your second hypothesis is true, what would be the probability of observing this data
+    - If your second hypothesis is true, what would be the probability of observing this data?
-    - Continue this questioning for each hypothesis
+    - Continue this questioning for each hypothesis.
     - Then, take the ratio of the probabilities as your relative likelihood.
 Don't worry if they don't sum to 1.
 1. Calculate the posterior odds using term-by-term multiplication